AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

     can also establish a knowledge base with a ground KB using ``GroundKB``, or a knowledge base implemented based on Prolog files using ``PrologKB``.
-The corresponding code for these implementations can be found in the ``examples/mnist_add/main.py`` file.
+The corresponding code for these implementations can be found in the ``main.py`` file.
 Those interested are encouraged to examine it for further insights.

 Then, we create a reasoner by instantiating the class ``Reasoner``.
 Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
-When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo labels predicted by the learning part, and then return only one candidate that has highest consistency.
+When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return only one candidate that has the highest consistency.

 .. code:: ipython3